Kinto/kinto/docs/tutorials/permissions.rst

 Step by step permissions tutorial
 #################################

-Let's use one of the :ref:`application examples <app-examples-blog>`: using *Kinto* as a storage API for a blog application.
+Let's use one of the :ref:`application examples <permissions-setups-blog>`: using *Kinto* as a storage API for a blog application.

 .. note::

-    Some general details are provided in the :ref:`concepts` and :ref:`api/permissions` sections.
+    Some general details are provided in the :ref:`kinto-concepts` and :ref:`api-permissions` sections.
 Make sure you are familiar with main concepts before starting this.